script3r/django-tink-fields/README.md

 ### Associated Data

 The encrypted fields make use of `Authenticated Encryption With Associated Data (AEAD)` which offers confidentiality and integrity within the operation.
-This allows the caller to specify a cleartext fragment named `associated adata (aad)` to the encryptiona and decryption operation, and receive guarantees that the associated data has not been tampered with.
+This allows the caller to specify a cleartext fragment named `additional authenticated data (aad)` to the encryptiona and decryption operation, and receive guarantees that the associated data has not been tampered with.

 To specify the `aad`, provide a callback function `aad_callback` in the keyword arguments: